EVORA-project/evora-ontology/models/docs/Fungus.md

     multivalued: true
   isolationHost:
     name: isolationHost
-    description: The host organism from which the pathogen was originally isolated
+    description: The host organism from which the pathogen was originally isolated.
     title: isolation host
     from_schema: https://w3id.org/evorao/
     rank: 1000